shiddugmail/azimuth-gatsby/README.md

 # Azimuth Gatsby Theme

-Azimuth is a sleek, modern SaaS site for Gatsby.
+Azimuth is a sleek, modern SaaS theme for Gatsby.
 It uses a section builder with blocks for hero, features, faq, pricing, reviews, contact and more.

 [Live Demo](https://themes.stackbit.com/demos/azimuth/?demo=jstazimuthgatsby)